argoproj/argo-workflows/docs/walk-through/loops.md

 - `withItems` takes a list of things to work on.
 Either
     - plain, single values, which are then usable in your template as '{{item}}'
     - a JSON object where each element in the object can be addressed by it's key as '{{item.key}}'
-- `withParams` takes a JSON array of items, and iterates over it - again the items can be objects like with `withItems`.
+- `withParam` takes a JSON array of items, and iterates over it - again the items can be objects like with `withItems`.
 This is very powerful, as you can generate the JSON in another step in your workflow, so creating a dynamic workflow.

 ## `withItems` basic example